salmanmahmood199/MaintenanceTrackerSuite/replit.md

 - June 22, 2025.
 Added location creation, assignment, and management functionality
 - June 22, 2025.
 Created tabbed navigation in organization dashboard (Tickets, Sub-Admins, Locations, Vendors)
 - June 22, 2025.
 Sub-admins can now be assigned to specific locations within organizations
+- June 22, 2025.
+Implemented location-based ticket filtering and creation
+- June 22, 2025.
+Sub-admins can only see and accept tickets from their assigned locations
+- June 22, 2025.
+Ticket creation includes location dropdown for users with assigned locations
+- June 22, 2025.
+Added locationId field to tickets table for location-based filtering
 ```

 ## User Preferences